krishna95satish/RosExtendedKalmanFileters/README.md

 # RosExtendedKalmanFileters

+NOTE: THIS PROJECT WAS COMPILED ON ROS MELODIC AND UBUNTU 18.04LTS

 Please follow these below mentioned setps to run this code,

 *  Delete the contents of "ROSBagFiles" folder (it will be automatically populated once you run the code).